 Week 3 pregnancy symptoms

-During your first three weeks of pregnancy, your body changes quickly.
+During week 3 of pregnancy, your body is changing quickly.
 As your baby grows, you will too, and there are certain pregnancy symptoms you may experience at this time.

 - Your missed period is a good sign that you may be pregnant.
 At this point, you might want to buy a home pregnancy test to check.